On Hardy spaces of local and nonlocal operators: Introduction

-Here $h$ is a fixed function harmonic for $\Delta^{\alpha/2}$, positive on $D$ and vanishing on $D^c$.
-The boundary behavior of functions in $\HH^p_h$ is of considerable interest because it directly relates to {\it ratios} of $\alpha$-harmonic functions.
-In fact, the above {\it $h$-transform} (\ref{eq:hL}) of $\Delta^{\alpha/2}$ is implicit in the relative Fatou theorems studied in \cite{MR2114264, MR2214140, MR1980119} and in the theory of conditional stable processes \cite{MR1671973,MR2256481}.
+In fact, $u\in {\mathcal H}^p$ if and only if $u$ is $\alpha$-harmonic in $D$ and the integral is finite. \end{thm} \kb{Incidentally, if $G_D\equiv \infty$ on $D$, $1<p<\infty$ and $u\in {\mathcal H}^p$, then $u$ must be constant on $D$.} We also describe \kb{conditional} Hardy spaces $\HH^p_h=\HH^p_h(D,\alpha)$, where $h$ is a fixed \kb{$\alpha$-}harmonic function positive on $D$ and vanishing on $D^c$.
+The class $\HH^p_h$ is of considerable interest because it directly relates to {\it ratios} of $\alpha$-harmonic functions, \kb{weighted $L^p$ integrability of $\alpha$-harmonic functions and Doob's $h$-transform}. \kb{We note in passing that Doob's conditioning also plays an important role in the study of} the relative Fatou theorem for $\alpha$-harmonic functions \cite{MR2114264, MR2214140, MR1980119}, and in the theory of conditional \kb{$\alpha$-}stable \kb{L\'evy} processes \cite{MR1671973,MR2256481}.

-We also give similar characterizations for Hardy spaces of the classical Laplacian $\Delta$: formula (\ref{eq:chp}) below is the celebrated Hardy-Stein identity but Theorem~\ref{thm:chp2}, which may be considered a {\it conditional} Hardy-Stein identity, is apparently new, and may be interesting for its own sake.
+We give similar characterizations for Hardy spaces of the classical Laplacian $\Delta$, \kb{too}: formula (\ref{eq:chp}) below is the celebrated Hardy-Stein identity but Theorem~\ref{thm:chp2}, which may be considered a {\it conditional} Hardy-Stein identity, is new, and may be interesting for its own sake.

 The paper is composed as follows.
 In Section~\ref{sec:hp} we observe the formula

 for the norm of $\HH^2$, and we extend it in Lemma~\ref{lem:lF} and Theorem~\ref{thm:t1} to $\HH^p$ for $p>1$.
 The conditional Hardy spaces $\HH^p_h$ are characterized in Lemma~\ref{lem:rhp}, Theorem~\ref{thm:t2} and formula (\ref{eq:HpDh}) in Section~\ref{sec:hhp}, see also Remark~\ref{rem:cHs}.
 In Section~\ref{sec:clas} we state the results for the Laplacian: formula (\ref{eq:chp}) and Theorem~\ref{thm:chp2}.
 In Section~\ref{sec:F} we describe the norm of the Hardy spaces in terms of the Krickeberg decomposition for $p\geq 1$, and we prove a classical Littlewood-Paley inequality.